How Artificial Intelligence Shapes Our Knowledge

 According to the report, the United States is leading the way in international AI competitions and is increasingly engaged in international collaboration on AI research.
 The country’s corporate sector is still able to attract AI talent, despite the Chinese competition.
 In addition, scholarly output and mobility indicate a robust academic sector—made possible due to a tradition of cross-sector joint labs.
 The report shows that AI research in the U.S. has a strong emphasis on specific algorithms and separates different kinds of recognition technology, such as speech and image recognition into distinct clusters.

 While the U.S., China and Europe build the framework of the Elsevier report, other key contributors in AI research are also noted for their efforts.
-The rapid emergence of India in AI research, as well as current developments in Russia, Canada and The Netherlands are seen within the global picture of an increasing awareness of the use of AI, both on a scholarly and on a industrial level and an increasing collaboration is the key to success.
+The rapid emergence of India in AI research, as well as current developments in Russia, Canada and The Netherlands are seen within the global picture of an increasing awareness of the use of AI datasets, both on a scholarly and on a industrial level and an increasing collaboration is the key to success.